hydraulic-software/conveyor/guidebook/docs/tutorial/2-adapt-a-server.md

 * TeamCity will be configured to use whatever port is specified in the Conveyor config, by pre-generated one of its config files (the big pile of XML).

-Unlike in most of the other samples, here we don't need to include a JDK file from the standard library, because TeamCity already bundles its own JVM.
+Note that although TeamCity is a JVM app we'll be packaging it as if it's a native app, because it already bundles its own JVM and we don't have the original build system.
+To us it'll just be a directory of files.

 ```hocon
 app {